What is the Best Hearing Protection for Woodworking? (2023)

 The noise reduction rating needed for woodworking should be able to hold at least 25 percent of the overall noise.
 And while products with NRR ranging from 20 to 30 decibels don’t block everything, they should be decent enough to block the impact of the noise and prevent damages on your hearing.

-Our Top Pick For a Hearing Protection Product for Woodworking: 3M Peltor X2A
+My Top Pick For a Hearing Protection Product for Woodworking: 3M Peltor X2A

-The best hearing protection for woodworking doesn’t have to be expensive or full of extra features, which is why we hailed the 3M Peltor X2A as our top pick in this roundup.
+The best hearing protection for woodworking doesn’t have to be expensive or full of extra features, which is why we hailed the 3M Peltor X2A as my top pick in this roundup.
 Not only does it have an affordable price tag, but it’s also comfortable to the ears and provides enough protection to prevent hearing damages.

 Related Articles